 But non-stick pans do, of course, serve a valuable purpose: you need less oil to cook your food which is important in our health-aware world.
 And some foods, like a stir-fry, for instance, are better off cooked in non-stick pans.
 Of course, I never cooked in a non-stick pan that was 100 percent non-stick, but that’s another story.

 Anyway, when I decided to give up non-stick pans, I was in a dilemma.
 My sturdy stainless steel pots and pans were good enough for most every day cooking, but with low-fat stir-frys, for instance, I did feel the need for a surface that was slicker and more forgiving.

 That’s when I read a newspaper article on cast-iron pans.
 This was almost a decade ago, but that article so impressed me, I still have it — yellowed and fraying– in my kitchen cabinet.
 I prize it not so much for the information any more, which I have almost by heart, but for the fact that it marked a significant milestone in my kitchen routine.

 In India, tavas, or flat griddles used to bake chapatis and such, are usually made with cast iron.
 But until I read this article, that was the extent of my knowledge about cooking with cast iron.

 When seasoned, the article said, cast-iron pans made great non-stick pans one could fry, saute, stir-fry and cook just about anything in.

-So the next time I went to the market, I picked myself a cast-iron skillet.
+So the next time I went to the market, I picked myself a 12 inch cast-iron skillet.

-It was metallic-gray and I don't think it cost me more than eight bucks at the time, which was a steal compared to most good-quality non-stick pans.
+It was metallic-gray and was a steal compared to most good-quality non-stick pans.
 The article had details on seasoning the pan, which sounded really strange and really odd to someone who had never done anything like it before, but I gave it a go.

 Then, I tried cooking in my cast-iron pan.
 It was a disaster.